minerbadd/MUSE/data/muse/MiningMUSE.md

 With parental warnings duly noted (and  forgotten), we'll see in the next chapter, how remote CLIs are provided through a <a href="https://en.wikipedia.org/wiki/Remote_procedure_call" target="_blank">  _remote procedure call_  </a> (RPC) that uses the local CLI dispatch we've just been exploring to command remote computers over the network.
 <br/>
 <a id="Chapter5"></a>
-## Chapter 5 - Remote Procedure Calls,  Distributed Service Discovery, Remote CLIs
+## Chapter 5 - Distributed Service Discovery, Remote Procedure Calls and CLIs,
 This chapter looks at systems with distributed operations on distributed state.
 The principle mechanisms considered are distributed name servers to discover providers of available services and remote procedure calls (RPCs) to make use of those services.

 An RPC in a <a href="https://en.wikipedia.org/wiki/Client%E2%80%93server_model" target="_blank"> _client-server model_  </a> lets (ahem) clients get services from, well, servers.
 For MUSE, the client is generally the player's pocket computer.
 The servers are turtles perhaps with specific roles for farming, mining, or logging.
 The roles are established by ComputerCraft computer labels in an area: `farmer`, `miner`, and `logger`.